nksz6/nksz6/README.md

 I really enjoy programming!
 I have been learning new skills over the summer.

-My favorite language is Java, but have been using a lot more JS lately.

-I am currently working on a Landscaping Calculator using the PERN Stack.
+I am currently working on https://github.com/nksz6/Landscape-Calculator.

-Also learning how to use the Angular web framework.
+I am learning Angular and plan to use it on my next project.

 You can email me at: kelley.nicholas@outlook.com or go to my LinkedIn.